 The Tissue Profiling Facility was established during 2010 as part of the SciLifeLab effort in Uppsala.
 In 2013 it became a national facility within the SciLifeLab Affinity Proteomics platform.
 The expertise of the centre is focused on histopathology with special technical emphasis on tissue microarray (TMA) production, immunohistochemistry (IHC) and image digitalization of stained slides (scanning).
 As a technical high-throughput platform, the centre aims to provide these services to external research groups.
-During 2013 the facility preformed service for researchers that included the construction of more than 40 TMAs, over 13.000 cut tissue sections, over 2500 slide scannings and 2000 immunohistochemical stainings.
+During 2014 the facility performed service for researchers that included the construction of 59 TMAs, over 7.600 cut tissue sections, 5000 slide scannings and 2500 stained slides.

 The origin of the facility builds on more than a decade of accumulated experience and know-how from being a central part of the Human Protein Atlas project.
 This project which is funded by the Knut and Alice Wallenberg research foundation, is set up to map the human proteome by generating and validating antibodies to be used for high throughput protein profiling of normal human tissues, different forms of cancers and multiple cell lines.
-As part of the Human Protein Atlas effort, the tissue profiling facility have since the start 2003 constructed over 4100 TMAs containing over 226.000 tissue cores, 280 cell microarrays containing over 36.500 cell cores, stained over 208.000 slides for immunohistochemistry, scanned over 128.000 slides and cut over 780.000 sections.
+As part of the Human Protein Atlas effort, the tissue profiling facility have since the start 2003 constructed over 4600 TMAs containing over 273.000 cores from tissues or cell lines, stained over 216.000 slides for immunohistochemistry, scanned over 136.000 slides and cut over 880.000 sections.

-Tissue microarrays are constructed using four different systems; a fully automated TMA production system (TMA GrandMaster), an automated system (Beecher ATA-27), a semiautomated system (Pathology Devices) and a manual arrayer (Beecher MTA-1) depending on tissue used and amount of tissue available.
+Tissue microarrays are constructed using four different systems; a fully automated TMA production system (TMA GrandMaster), an automated system (Beecher ATA-27), a semi-automated system (Pathology Devices) and a manual arrayer (Beecher MTA-1) depending on tissue used and amount of tissue available.
 Sections are cut using a waterfall microtome (Microm HM355S).